rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 My career worst in the mutation department was a Java Struts 1 code where a class had over 200 of mutating instance variables[^inheritance].
 Changing order of 2 lines in this code was almost guaranteed to create a (typically intermittent) bug, it was hard to even make sure that variables were set before they were read.
 This code used no advanced concepts, all ingredients were simple: control statements, instance variables, lots of protected methods with typically no arguments and void returns that read and set the instance variables.
 I consider it one of the most complex programs I worked with in my 27 years of professional programming.
 This code become infamous for is complexity very fast.
 Interestingly, Struts were blamed, not the needless overuse of mutable state.
 Ability to program using clear inputs and outputs and immutable data requires a learning effort, I submit to you that this effort is lower than the cognitive effort of maintaining such code.
-Probably the _hardest_ bit is understanding which programming concepts to avoid.
+Probably the _hardest_ bit is knowing which programming concepts to avoid.

 [^msgs]:  I believe this was the original idea behind OOP